bevyengine/bevy-website/content/news/2022-11-05-bevy-0.9/index.md

 This makes the connection between the settings and the plugin clear, and differentiates these "plugin init" settings from "runtime configurable" settings (which are still represented as ECS resources).

-## Plugins are now unique by default
+## Plugins Are Now Unique By Default

 <div class="release-feature-authors">authors: @mockersf</div>